shankar08/emailGenerator/README.md

    - The generated draft is further personalized (e.g., inserting sender name, signature) and reviewed for grammar, tone, and clarity.

 6. **Output:**

    - The final draft is presented to the user for editing, export, or saving to history.

+7. **Eval:**
+   - The Eval tab contains Structured scores and explanation of email using LLM Judge to evaluate the email

 ---